When I installed Anaconda (actually, I installed Miniconda, but it should be just the same), it failed to work with

 1: Download the

-.sh file from here.
+.sh file from here (if on a Raspberry Pi, from here.)
 I recommend Miniconda because the full Anaconda package has about a thousand packages, mostly for data science, included, and it is several gigabytes in size.
 With Miniconda, you can download it much faster and still install whatever you need easily

 2: From the Start Menu, go to System Tools>MATE Terminal.
 This will open up a Terminal session.